j178/leetgo/README_zh.md

-  cache                   Manage local questions cache config                  Show leetgo config dir encrypt                 Encrypt a sensitive string to be used in config file
+  cache                   Manage local questions cache config                  Show leetgo config dir encrypt                 Encrypt a sensitive string to be used in config file help                    Help about any command completion              Generate the autocompletion script for the specified shell

 Flags:
   -v, --version      version for leetgo
   -g, --gen string   language to generate: cpp, go, python ...
   -y, --yes          answer yes to all prompts
+  -h, --help         help for leetgo

 Use "leetgo [command] --help" for more information about a command.
 ```